 WatchThemLive and Microsoft Clarity both have their own unique advantages that make it hard to decide which one is better for your business.
 You need to consider your expectations of a user tracking tool first to decide which one fits your needs best.

 Clarity provides more analytic information and can integrate with Google Analytics.
 WatchThemLive, on the other hand, has a way more straightforward interface that makes it easier to use.
-WatchThemLive is, basically, Google Analytics but simpler to use.
+WatchThemLive is, basically, GA but simpler to use.
 Many users choose WatchThemLive because it’s not easy for everyone to make sense of Google Analytics.
 Using WatchThemLive, you will have all the necessary data that Google Analytics provides but in a simpler way.